My paternal Grandmother, Gudrun Cecilia Antonia Anderson Johanson is the reason I am so passionate about healthcare.

 I was fortunate to start my career years ago with a private hospital having a senior patient focus and residential care facilities.
 Work for design firms and my own consulting followed with design work education, acute and residential care.

 Early in the pandemic I went to work for the City of Hope National Medical Center, a not-for-profit research, hospital and graduate medical school in Duarte, California.
 It's an exciting place to be, with over $2b in construction projects in place.
-It's an honor to be here where the main focus is on how we can improve the lives of our patients and support our staff.
+It's an honor to be here where the main focus is on how we can help improve the experience of our patients and support our staff.